Miki-AG/ng-md-gae-firebase-boilerplate/README.md

 ## Environments
 1. Make sure to rename all files under src/environments (i.e. sample.environment.ts -> environment.ts).
 The reason for this is that .gitignore will exclude those files in order to avoid exposing sensitive attributes within your project repo.
 2. Provide environment properties by environment file.
 Integrations currently supported:
-    * Google Analytics - Google Analytics works out of the box.
-Just simply add your GA Tracking ID to your production environment file.
+    * Google Analytics - Just simply add your `GA Tracking ID` to the proper environment file.
-    * Firebase
+    * Firebase - Add `apiKey, authDomain, databaseURL, projectId, storageBucket, messagingSenderId` to the proper environment file.

 ## Development server (no GAE)